-- Every Mainer who wants an internet connection can get one by prioritizing investment in infrastructure that reaches approximately 42,000 homes and businesses that remain with no connection (25/3 Mbps or less). - In addition, Maine will work to improve service to approximately 52,000 locations with unreliable & slow service below 100/20 Mbps.
+• Every Mainer who wants an internet connection can get one by prioritizing infrastructure deployment to the 42,000 locations across the state with no connection (service of 25/3 Mbps or less).

+• In addition, Maine will work to improve service to approximately 50,000 locations with unreliable & slow service below 100/20 Mbps.